 The Wacom Intuos Pro Paper Edition is compatible with numerous operating systems.
-It will work on Windows 7 or later 964 bit) and Mac OS 10.10 or later.
-Like the Wacom one, it includes limited trials to various software programs.
+It will work with most modern Windows (7 or later 964 bit) and Mac OS (10.10 or later).
+Like the Wacom One, it includes limited trials for various software programs.

-The ISKN Repaper is a cheaper way to draw on paper with a drawing tablet.
-Most papers pens/pencils are compatible with this tablet, so you can use your favorite implements while getting them on the computer.
+The ISKN Repaper is cheaper for drawing on paper with a drawing tablet.
+Most paper pens/pencils are compatible with this tablet, so you can use your favorite implements while getting them on the computer.
 The Repaper accomplishes this with a magnetic ring that fits around a pen or pencil, turning any writing implement into a stylus.

-There are two models for the ISKN Reaper, the Faber-Castel edition and the lite model.
-The Faber Castel edition does allow you to draw on the go, but your screen needs to be off (to save battery).
-It will, however, keep any images you draw on paper while you’re out, and it will save the sketches with its integrated memory.
-Then, when you get back to your computer, you can import the illustrations you made.
+There are two models for the ISKN Reaper: the Faber-Castel Edition and the Lite model.
+The Faber Castel edition allows you to draw on the go, saving the sketches with its integrated memory.
+When you get back to your computer, you can import the illustrations you made.
 Artists can also connect it to a tablet or mobile device through a wired connection or Bluetooth.

 The ISKN Repaper is compatible with a variety of operating systems.
-It also comes with the Repaper studio free app as a software companion.
+It also comes with the Repaper Studio free app as a software companion.
 This app needs Windows 10 or Mac OSX 10.12 to work but is also compatible with a small selection of mobile devices.
 It connects via standard USB.

 Which Drawing Tablet is Best for Beginners?

-Beginners may want to sacrifice functionality for something a little cheaper and easier to use.
+Beginners may sacrifice functionality for something cheaper and easier to use.
 These tablets have basic functionality but are top choices for those just starting.

 Wacom PTH660 Intuos Pro

 The small version of the Wacom Intuos Pro is a perfect tablet for beginners.
-It includes the pro pen 2, which has 8,192 levels of pressure sensitivity and never needs charging.
-The tablet itself is very responsive, and one of the only complaints from reviewers is that the default options might be too sensitive.
-However, these items can be adjusted so that you can create a tablet with a perfect sensitivity for you.
+It includes the Pro Pen 2, which has 8,192 levels of pressure sensitivity and never needs charging.
+The tablet is very responsive, and one of the only complaints from reviewers is that the default options might be too sensitive.
+However, users can adjust these settings to create a tablet with perfect sensitivity.